dbus2/busd/CONTRIBUTING.md

 ## Conduct

-In all dbuz-related forums, we follow the
+In all busd-related forums, we follow the
 [Rust Code of Conduct](https://www.rust-lang.org/conduct.html).
 For escalation or moderation issues please contact Zeeshan (zeeshanak@gnome.org) instead of the Rust moderation team.